GadzhievAleksandr/complex-github-widget/README.md

   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/red.png" width="100%" height="3px" />
 </div>

-> The project based on versel ando could be unstable.
+> The project based on versel and could be unstable.
 If it is not draw you should wait some time and refresh your page!!!
+The widget can broke if you watch content in Russia (thanks evil's corporation)